Cottage Industrial Revolution is a U.S. based company, offering Consulting Services to the United States and Canada.

 • In The End, YOU DON'T DECIDE What Others Buy.
 I hope you are just the most eclectic artist EVER.
 But I also hope you have some things that you know will sell if you make them.
 All the rest is chance.
 Sometimes we make things we love that nobody else loves.
 Be adult.
 Adjust.
 Because YOU don't decide what you do that is popular, THEY do!
 I have more than 100 paintings out there, listed.
 ONE has gone viral.
 ONE!
 And it is a nice painting, really.
 But it is not in any way my BEST painting.
 I have dozens that are just as good.
 But I don't decide that.
 They do.
 My only choice is to DEAL with it.
 So when I decide to produce art, I have to consider what THEY want, in order to be productive, because productivity requires a customer.

 • You Need A Sustainable Business Model.
 This means SO MANY things.
 It means you have to DO BUSINESS, not just make art.
 It means that you need to understand that somethings take a LONG TIME to create, or expensive materials to create, but they sell for LOW PRICES.
-It means you CANNOT compete with a Korean company that produces machine printed works, instead of hand painted.
+It means you CANNOT compete with a Korean company that produces machine printed works, instead of hand painted, or even hand painted by workers who earn $1.50 per painting.
 It means you can't charge the same for your work, which is less skilled, and when you have NO reputation, as an established and experience artist charges for their work.
 The MATH has to work, first of all, and YOU have to work secondly.
 Your business model may be to produce decor art, or fine art, or commercial art.
 You may specialize in perennial favorites or in contemporary modernism.
 You may produce a wide variety of works, or you may only know how to do a series of variants on a work you can sell.
 You may sell them online on your own website, at trade fairs, through galleries or boutiques, or a combination of sales vectors.
 Whatever.
 The Business Model matters, and if yours does not work profitably, then something needs to change.

 • We Call It Professionalism.
 So it means you work.
 It means you produce a quality product.
 It means you never cheat anyone.
 It means you act like an adult with a business, not like a child who wanted and A for D work and didn't get it.
 I am a professional.
 So when work is required, I work, and I give it all I've got at the time.